4 min read

 The film offers a behind-the-scenes look at Jiro’s typical workday.

-Each day Jiro sends his son (who works for him) to the fish market to buy fresh seafood.
+Each day Jiro sends his son to the fish market to buy fresh seafood.
 He then meticulously watches his team to ensure they make the rice correctly.
 Throughout the day, Jiro bounces around between cooking and teaching.

 When guests arrive for dinner, his true mastery is revealed.
 He observes which hand each person uses to eat sushi and places each piece on the dish accordingly to make it easier to pick up.
 He serves bigger portions to bigger people and smaller portions to smaller people so each guest finishes eating at the same time.
 Each round of dishes is served in a specific order based on how the different cuisines taste one after another.